JorianWoltjer/LiveOverflowMod/README.md

 ### WorldGuard Bypass <kbd>;</kbd>

-WorldGuard was used to deny `entry` to a protected area, in which the player had to die in the lava to complete the challenge.
+WorldGuard was used to deny "entry" to a protected area, in which the player had to die in the lava to complete the challenge.
 WorldGuard works using `PlayerMoveEvent`s and this bypass works by moving without triggering this event.

 Only when movement is large enough, an event is sent.
 So we can move a small amount, and then save the position by "moving too quickly!".